JetBrains/ideavim/CONTRIBUTING.md

  - Picking relatively simple tasks that are tagged with [#patch_welcome](https://youtrack.jetbrains.com/issues/VIM?q=%23patch_welcome%20%23Unresolved%20sort%20by:%20votes%20) in the issue tracker.
- - Read about `@VimBehaviourDiffers` annotation and fix corresponding functionality.
+ - Read about `@VimBehaviorDiffers` annotation and fix corresponding functionality.

 ### Development Environment